Skip to content

 Housing Benefit Overpayment

-Last updated August 2017 by Revenues, Benefits and Customer Service Manager
+Last updated October 2024 by Head of Revenues, Benefits and Customer Service

 1.0 Introduction